har-singh/blog/_posts/2024-03-26-git-commands.md

 categories: [git]
 ---

 This blog post serves as a personal reference for useful Git commands and related resources.
 Git is an essential tool for version control and collaboration.
 Below you'll find commands grouped by their functionality.
+If you're looking for additional learning materials and references, check out my [Git Resources]({% post_url 2024-03-27-git-resources %}) post, where I’ve compiled a list of articles and guides that have helped me understand Git better.

 ## Frequently Used Commands